Wants to Meet Up

 Why I’m on Couchsurfing

 I am on CS for the method of communicating with similar-minded individuals: people who generally enjoy travel, meeting people, and new experiences.
 I hope to both give and receive, not only be taking.
+All of my experiences through CS have been positive.

 I study the Romanian language and literature, but I mix it with Russian and Ukrainian.